ap-csp-whs-2024-2025/intro-assignment-ar1ann3/README.md

 Answer the questions below
 * Something interesting about me is I was born and raised in the Philippines for 12 years.
 * Ask Mr. Vu anything: What's your favorite food?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: ASB, NHS, Girls League